CyclistsHub is supported by its readers. If you buy products using our links, we may receive a commission (learn more).

 - Rim brakes are cheaper, lighter, and easier to maintain than disc brakes.
 But their stopping power is easily affected by elements like water or dirt.
 So, mountain bikes with rim brakes are better for casual riders who don’t push their bikes to their limits.

-- Disc brakes provide you with better stopping power at any conditions and effectivity, but they are heavier and more expensive than rim brakes.
+- Disc brakes provide better stopping power in any conditions and effectivity, but they are heavier and more expensive than rim brakes.

 My opinion is, and I discussed this topic with a few of my friends who ride mountain bikes, that it is better to buy a mountain bike with good rim brakes than with bad disc brakes.
 If the 2 bikes have the same price and similar components, but the one has disc brakes and the other rim brakes, go for the one with rim brakes.